adunicorn/oshift/docs/dialog.md

 1# Ciao guys.
 2# Hi Brent
-1# So, next release of Adunicorn, next Monday, ok?
+1# So, next release of Adunicorn, on Monday, ok?
 1# Is everybody in?
 Devs?
 2# Yes
 1# Network?